System architecture for the fourth industrial revolution

-The economy is on the threshold of a 4th industrial revolution.
-Against the backdrop of economic challenges in Germany, the purpose of digitalization is to enable manufacturing companies to successfully adjust to volatile markets, new global competitors, rising numbers of product variants and more and more customer-individualized products, all the way down to batch size 1 manufacturing.
+The economy is on the threshold of the fourth industrial revolution.
+Against the backdrop of the economic challenges in Germany, digitization in the manufacturing sector aims to enable manufacturing companies to successfully adapt to ever greater market volatility, new global competition, rising numbers of variants and increasingly customized products down to batch size 1.

 Production plants that meet this challenge can only be realized through more efficient engineering and significantly increased adaptability.
 The significant reduction in change costs that this requires calls for new types of system architectures that focus on making production more flexible.